pcda17/pcda17.github.io/week-02.md

 #### Launching Jupyter
 First, leave the Docker terminal (ctrl+p, then ctrl+q, like we did at the end of last week).
-Restart the Docker container to run a browser instead of a Terminal applicationso that we can launch Jupyter:
+Restart the Docker container to run a browser instead of a Terminal applicationso that we can launch Jupyter.

 ```
 docker rm -f pcda_ubuntu